LV = County Championship

 Hampshire have won the Championship twice since its inception in 1889 – in 1961 (under the captaincy of Colin Ingleby-McKenzie) and 1973 (lead by Richard Gilliat).

-In 2012, Hampshire play Derbyshire, Essex, Glamorgan, Gloucestershire, Kent, Leicestershire, Northamptonshire and Yorkshire in LV= County Championship Division Two.
+In 2013, Hampshire play Essex, Glamorgan, Gloucestershire, Kent, Lancashire, Leicestershire, Northamptonshire and Worcestershire in LV= County Championship Division Two.

 Next upcoming event